THE AMBASSADOR GROUP

 Dierdre Shetler is a STEM instructional technology specialist for the Cartwright School District in Phoenix, AZ.
 She’s a Google Product Expert for Google Classroom, a Google Certified Trainer, and an ITEEA Authorized Teacher Effectiveness Coach and holds a bachelor’s degree in Elementary Education and a master’s degree in Educational Technology.
 Dierdre won the 2017 ITEEA Prakken Award for Professional Cooperation and the 2018 Superintendent’s Award of Excellence.
 She loves bringing new possibilities to students through STEM and getting new teachers hooked on STEM in the classroom.

 Joe Slifka ends every day excited for what the next day brings.
-The technology teacher for LaBrae Local School District in Leavittsburg, OH, Joe is passionate about integrating robotics in his daily lessons and helping students become creators through technology.
+As the physical science and robotics teacher for LaBrae Local School District in Leavittsburg, OH, Joe is passionate about integrating robotics in his daily lessons and helping students become creators through technology.
 He created an after-school robotics club, was honored as a 2011 Siemens STEM Institute Fellow, and was a state-level finalist for the Presidential Award for Excellence in Math and Science Teaching.
 Joe is in his 16th year of teaching and loves the freedom he experiences teaching everything from robotics to 3-D printing.

-Mark Spore teaches physics, chemistry, physical science, and robotics to Grades 10-12 at Fort Scott High School in Fort Scott, KS, and started the robotics program there.
-He has a bachelor of science in Education with certifications in physics, chemistry, and physical science.
+Mark Spore teaches physics, physical science, and robotics at Fort Scott High School in Fort Scott, KS, and started the robotics program there.
+He has a bachelor of science in Education from Emporia State with certifications in physics, chemistry, and physical science.
 Mark is passionate about robotics, drones, and aerospace, and he finds developing positive relationships with his students to be the best part of his job.
 He loves seeing the spark in students’ eyes when they believe in themselves and realize they can be successful.